yl2811-cmd/Showheel/wwwroot/story-engl.md

 Instead of named settlement, use "a small outpost on the plains"—in the direction of Hearthstone.
 Like the image in the concept art of a meadow, windmills, layered buildings, and people walking along a path.

 Sensory signature:
-- First, you feel the horizontal.
-Atheria is a vertical world (cliffs stacked upwards), Frontier is a world of density (things crammed together), and here is a horizontal world—the skyline recedes into the distance in every direction.
-Golden waves of wheat spread out in all directions.
+The first thing you notice is the horizontal.
+Atheria is a vertical world (cliffs stacked upwards), Frontier is a world of density (east and west crammed together), but here it's a horizontal world—the horizon recedes into the distance in every direction.
+Golden waves of wheat spread out in all directions, but the horizon isn't a straight line—a low basalt plateau rises in a dark silhouette from the plain somewhere to the south, and a distant ridge of hills divides the sky and earth into a rhythmic plane.
+These undulations are so far away that they hardly affect the sense of openness—but they give the place "direction," it's not a directionless mirror.
 Sound doesn't bounce—it dissipates as soon as it gets out.
 Anna's ears need to be recalibrated here (parallel to her first experience at Iris Hollow at age 14, but lighter—she's used to this shift now).
 First, you hear—the wind.
 Only the wind.
 The rustling of the wheat is the baseline of this place.
 Occasionally, the sound of a hammer, a child's laughter, the creak of a windmill bearing—but each sound is isolated, unmixed, unresonant.
 It's so quiet you can hear the distant, metallic clang of the Gust-type engine cooling down.
-- First, you see a layered CI-era building enveloped by later thatched roofs and timber structures, like a tree overgrown with parasitic plants.
+- First, you see a layered CI-era building enveloped by later thatched roofs and timber structures, like a tree covered with parasitic plants.
 A windmill tower.
-The blue of the solar panels (old sound heritage) stands out vividly against the golden fields.
+The blue of the solar panels (old sound heritage) stands out against the golden fields.
+The complex itself sits on a slightly raised spot—no one builds on flat ground in the basin; everyone finds a slightly higher point, even if it's only three meters higher.

 Anna's Shuttle Moment:
 - An outpost of 200 people.
 Everyone came out when Anna's Rafale docked.
 Children chased after the airship's shadow.
 This wasn't the mundane "yet another airship" of the Frontier—this was the "Shuttleman has arrived" event.
 Anna didn't bring a large quantity of goods—she brought news of three settlements.
 The results of the Thread Festival.
 A new fabric appeared at the Frontier market.
 Millhaven flour was half a size coarser this year.
-This news spread over the long table dinner, and tomorrow the whole outpost would know.
+This news spread over the long table dinner, and by tomorrow the whole outpost would know.
 An old man stopped Anna and asked about things in the south—his daughter had married and moved to Coppergate, and he hadn't heard from her for six months.
 Anna had seen her the last time she passed through Coppergate.
 "She's doing well.
 She had a son.
 He looks like you."
 The old man's expression changed—this was the true value of a shuttle.

 A unique perspective (not repeated): Scale.
 What does it look like to have a million people scattered across a planet?
 Big cities are one thing, outposts of 200 people are another—here, Anna's arrival itself is "the thread on the loom being stretched taut."
 The Archeon civilization wasn't just about canyon cities and trading hubs—its capillaries were these small settlements on the grasslands, connected by shuttle people.

 **Seed #3 Candidate – Young Apprentice's Gaze:** A settlement of 200 people, everyone visible.
 Anna sees a thirteen or fourteen-year-old helping to move things or doing some small chores.
 Her gaze lingers for three seconds longer.
 Then she turns and continues walking.
 This moment in the small outpost is more intimate than in Atheria or Iris because no crowd can disappear into it.

-; [Perception Evolution Anchor Point - "Integration is still ongoing, sharing has disappeared" empty beat - Deployed from timelapse Part V instruction]
+[Perception Evolution Anchor Point - "Integration is still ongoing, sharing has disappeared" empty beat - Deployed from timelapse Part V instruction]
 ★ Station 2's outpost is the best deployment location for this beat.
 Anna is using this small outpost to inspect a hydraulic system or pipe.
 Place your hand on it.
 What do you hear—perhaps a change in the frequency of a bearing about to come loose, or perhaps the stratification of water flow inside a pipe.
 She stopped.
 The feeling of that stop was exactly the same as that of M-06 River Stone from her childhood—her body did what Edmund had taught her.